You are listening to the Sean Hannity Radio Show Podcast.

 A lot of Hispanic kids are recently graduating from college.

-They can't they can't get access to college.
+They can't get access to college.

-Well, uh for us, a lot of times we still feel it's the worst of times, and we're looking for solutions, and we're not seeing a lot of specificity coming out of the first two days of the convention.
+Well, for us, a lot of times we still feel it's the worst of times, and we're looking for solutions, and we're not seeing a lot of specificity coming out of the first two days of the convention.

 Yeah, and you know, listen, I know Bernard, I've known you for a lot of years.

-I mean, you are a hard hardcore Democrat.
+I mean, you are a hard, hardcore Democrat.

-Uh and pigs in a blanket, fry them like bacon.
+And pigs in a blanket, fry them like bacon.

-White media, get to the back.
+White media, get to the bet.

 Black media come to the front.

-White media, excuse me, youth!
+White media, excuse me, you.

 Excuse me, sir.